LEATERN/Only-Up-Cheat/README.md

 # Only-Up-Cheat
-it's just cheating for only up
+it's just cheating for only up!